The Seven Emotions

 Chinese medicine and all its associated practices, such as Qigong and Tai Chi, seamlessly integrate the functions of our body, mind and spirit.
-They key point to health is to balance our ever-changing nature with that of the natural world around us.
+The key point to health is to balance our ever-changing nature with that of the natural world around us.
 Though Chinese Medicine is a thousands of years-old science, even a rudimentary grasp of this process is a powerful way towards active self-care.
-Increasing our awareness of ourselves and nature and how we feel allows us to regulate our activity, nutrition and mental states.
-We learn how to rebalance ourselves as needed and stay fluid with our well-being.
+Increasing our awareness of ourselves, nature and how we feel allows us to regulate our activity, nutrition and mental states.
+We learn to balance and rebalance ourselves as needed and stay fluid with our well-being.

-I told a story in class recently of my emotionally charged experience with the TSA on a flight back from California.
-My intended flight was cancelled, and the next flight possible was the following day.
-I would need to miss 2 days of classes, which was upsetting to me but thanks to the Moon, classes continued with well qualified teachers in my stead.
+Recently I told a story in class of my emotionally charged experience with the TSA.
+After a lovely weekend in San Diego with my BFF, my intended flight back to Seattle was cancelled, and the next flight possible was the following day.
+I would need to miss 2 days of classes, which was upsetting, but thanks to the Moon, classes continued with well qualified teachers in my stead.
 Understanding there was nothing I could do and that everything was fine, I enjoyed extra time with my BFF.
-I went to the airport early the next day, lines were not long and everything was smooth until I reached the TSA counter.
+I went to the airport early the next day, lines were not long and everything was smooth.
+Until I reached the TSA counter.
 Though I had my ticket, they did not show me flying that day in their system.
 It was clear to me they felt it was my mistake, that I was wasting their time and that of the other passengers waiting to get through the line.
-I was instructed three separate times to return to the ticket counter and then come back through the (ever increasing) line with a variety of proofs I was indeed ticketed.
+I was instructed three separate times to return to the ticket counter and then come back through the (ever increasing) line with a variety of proofs showing I was indeed ticketed.
 My boarding window was narrowing.
 My agitation was widening.

 Last week I consulted the I-Ching, asking the question: “In what ways may I support my emotions during these times?”
 I’m always amazed at the profound nature of the text.
 (This translation by Brian Browne Walker)